FloatingMilkshake/MechanicalMilkshake/CONTRIBUTING.md

 # Contribution Guidelines
-Please note that this is a personal project of mine and is currently only designed for use in a handful of servers at most.
-I do not currently plan nor wish for it to be used in many servers or become a large bot.

 The following rules apply when contributing to this repository:
 - Do not open a pull request that adds major features without prior discussion through GitHub's [Issues](https://github.com/FloatingMilkshake/MechanicalMilkshake/issues) feature or other means.
 - Do not attempt to implement sharding.
 This is not necessary as this bot is only made for use in a few servers at most.